new-guy/screeps-os/REFACTOR.md

 8. Display information about attacks with mapvisuals
 9. Dynamically calculate number of haulers
 10. Make creeps move along road and ignore each other
-11. Need to be able to send energy to other base once we hit a threshold
 12. Need ability to flush processes & creeps
 13. Dynamically calculate number of haulers
 14. Allow more base designs